Tussilago farfara L.

 Coltsfoot grows wild over much of Europe.
 The name is derived from the horseshoe shaped leaves.
 It was so popular in Europe at one time that French pharmacists painted its flowers on their doorposts.
 It was brought to the American colonies from Europe.
 Before the plant flowers, it resembles butterbur enough that old herbals caution against confusing the two.

-Specific: For external use only.
+Specific: Not for internal use.
 Do not apply to broken or abraded skin.
 Do not use when nursing or pregnant.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.